geoserver/geoserver/doc/en/user/source/tutorials/freemarker.rst

 * Look into ``GEOSERVER_DATA_DIR/templates/content.ftl`` looking for a global override
 * Look into the GeoServer classpath and load the default template

 Each templated output format tutorial should provide you with the template names, and state whether the templates can be type specific, or not.
-Missing the source for the default template, look up for the service jar in the geoserver distribution (for example, wms-x.y.z.jar), unpack it, and you'll find the actual xxx.ftl files GeoServer is using as the default templates.
+If you can't find the source files for the default template, look in the service jar of the geoserver distribution (for example, wms-x.y.z.jar).
+You just have to unzip it, and you'll find the xxx.ftl files GeoServer is using as the default templates.

 Common Data Models
 ``````````````````

 Freemarker calls "data model" the set of data provided to the template.
-Each output format used by GeoServer will inject a different data model according to the informations it's managing, yet there are three very common elements that appear in almost each template, Feature, FeatureType and FeatureCollection.
+Each output format used by GeoServer will inject a different data model according to the information it's managing.
+There are three very common elements that appear in almost every template: Feature, FeatureType and FeatureCollection.
 Here we provide a data model of each.

-The data model is a sort of a tree, where each element has a name and a type.
+The data model is a sort of tree, where each element has a name and a type.
 Besides basic types, we'll use:

 * list: a flat list of items that you can scan thru using the FreeMarker ``<#list>`` directive;
 * map: a key/value map, that you usually access using the dot notation, as in ``${myMap.myKey``}, and can be nested;